 Your body cannot break down and digest plastic (instead it wraps it in fat and stores it in your body).
 Eating so-called ‘slimming spreads’ and diet foods can actually make you even fatter, even if the calories are low.
-Try an organic soy or olive oil spread instead, or even better an organic cold pressed olive oil, stocked by most supermarkets and health food shops.
+Try organic soy or olive oil spread instead, or even better an organic cold-pressed olive oil, stocked by most supermarkets and health food shops.

 Sugar is made in a refinery and has no nutritional value at all, so the body lets you eat a lot of it looking for nutrition, which it never gets.

 When we eat sugar our blood sugar soars; the body cannot burn off the excess and goes into fat storage.
-For many of us this happens at every meal, as we consume sugar in our drinks, snacks, sauces, sliced meat, fish like smoked salmon and countless other foods.
-A Mcdonald's bun and meat patty contains so much sugar it would legally have to be classified as confectionary without the gherkin, which tilts it back into being classified as a savoury item.
+For many of us, this happens at every meal, as we consume sugar in our drinks, snacks, sauces, sliced meat, fish like smoked salmon, and countless other foods.
+A Mcdonald’s bun and meat patty contain so much sugar it would legally have to be classified as confectionary without the gherkin, which tilts it back into being classified as a savoury item.

 We all know now that sugar is bad for us and that also includes excessive amounts of fruit, smoothies, juices and dried fruits, which are concentrated sugar.
 We have to remember that when we lived in tribes, fruit was seasonal and shared out, no tribe-person started their day with the equivalent of 10 apples or oranges, which is how much you can consume in a glass of juice.